 Years 2 and 3 provide time for focused development of research interests.
 A research agenda is developed by the fellow with the aid of the designated research mentor.
 The fellow attends journal clubs, lab meetings, research symposia and curriculum under the direction of the mentor.
 Research salary is funded via a T-32 training grant.
 Depending on the interest of the fellow, elective time may also be scheduled during the 2nd or 3rd year for clinical rotations in adult GI, radiology, pathology, pediatric surgery, or liver transplantation.

-Select interview candidates for the fellowship positions are invited to visit us here in San Diego for a site visit after review of completed fellowship applications (usually from January to April).
+Select interview candidates for the fellowship positions are invited to visit us here in San Diego for a site visit after review of completed fellowship applications (typically in June/July with interviews in September through October).

 For all questions regarding our fellowship program or the application process, please contact our fellowship program coordinator Patricia Ruiz at